Siva123Prasad/We-Rate-Dogs/README.md

 **Gathering Data for this Project**

-Gather each of the three pieces of data as described below in a Jupyter Notebook titled wrangle_act.ipynb:
+I've gathered each of the three pieces of data in a Jupyter Notebook titled wrangle_act.ipynb

 The WeRateDogs Twitter archive. twitter_archive_enhanced.csv